Refzlund/svelte-object/README.md

 It is not limited to inputs and forms.
 There are many ways you could use this structure to create a responsive and engaging interface.

 ### Motivation
 Components can quickly become bloated with reactive declarations (`$:`).
-This is often a cause of bugs.
+This often causes unforseen bugs.

 JSON objects are often duplicated in the script tag to define an object, and the component structure themselves.
 This requires devs to make changes multiple places and repeat themselves.